Year-round tax-planning and tax-saving strategies

 When it comes to financial planning and lowering your taxes, deciding which strategies to use and implement can be complicated.
 That’s why many people turn to a financial or tax advisor for help.
 Financial advisors can help you grow your wealth through investment and financial planning, asset location, and money management.
 Tax advisors—such as Certified Public Accountants (CPAs)—typically provide taxation services along with advanced accounting and some financial planning.

-Consulting with these professionals can help you boost your wealth and optimize your tax planning efforts.
+Along with some simple financial planning strategies you can use yourself, consulting with these professionals can help you boost your wealth and optimize your tax planning efforts.

 Your retirement plan at Vanguard may offer advice and guidance options to help with retirement planning and tax-efficient investing.